oracle-livelabs/database/23cfree/dbms-search-queries/dbms-search-queries.md

     ![simple CONTAINS search](images/simple-contains.png " ")

     Remember, we're only fetching the **METADATA** here.
 So we won't see the original data, just sufficient info to allow us to know *where* the data can be found.
 In this case, we get one hit in the HR employees table, and several from the SH customers table.
-Let's exclude the tables in the SR schema and see what we get:
+Let's exclude the tables in the SH schema and see what we get:

     ```
     <copy>